 For years as a Christian and a pastor, I struggled with my identity in Christ.
 I was taught that Christ was in His Bible and in His building on Sunday morning.
 Even though we gave lip service to “He will never leave us nor forsake us,” somehow He wasn’t really there unless I could “feel” Him.
 I pushed myself to fast, pray, and read whole books of the Bible at one sitting and to separate myself from humanity to deserve His presence.
-Oh, I taught salvation was free by grace, by sanctification somehow required my work..
+Oh, I taught salvation was free by grace, but sanctification somehow required my work..

 You know the drill: